rbowen/community-tools/video_automation/README.md

 For each video:

-Trim off any dead air at the beginning of the video:
+Trim off any dead air at the beginning (and, optionally, end) of the video:

+    ./trim raw_video.mp4 "00:01:23"

+or

-    ./trim raw_video.mp4 123
+    ./trim raw_video.mp4 "00:01:23" "17:18:23"

+Note: Trim retains a backup copy of your original video, in case you do this part wrong.

 Generate the title card using `generate_title`